rkarmaka/DIOS/README.md

 # DIOS

 ## Description:
 This repo contains the instructions and installer files for project DIOS.
 Project DIOS is a project to make bioimage analysis software easily available.
 It is developed on Open On Demand.
-For every software, there is an installer bash file that can be downloaded using specific wget command.
+For every software, there is an installer bash file that can be downloaded using a specific wget command.
 Once the file is downloaded, users can execute the installer which will then install/load all the required packages and create a desktop icon for the specific software on the desktop.
 From the next time, the software will be available for the users to access.

 ## List of available software: